 In the rapidly transforming blockchain ecosystem, new terminology is showing up quickly.
-Initial Coin Offering (ICO) is the first, the most-used and fast way to crowd fund a blockchain project without a middleman, at least it was.
+Initial Coin Offering (ICO) is the first, the most-used and fast way to crowd fund a blockchain project without a middleman, at least it was in 2017-2018.
 With misuse rate of near 70%, ICO is blamed to present a higher risk for investors.
 The new trending fundraising model called Security Token Offering (STO) brings more security to investors.
 How is it changing the game?

 STO is a regulated ICO.
 It offers more transparency and security for an investor, but sets higher barrier to entry for both, the teams and the investors.
 STO can be compared to Initial Public Offering (IPO), where tokens are treated as real securities.